scala/scala3/docs/docs/contributing/backend.md

 git submodule update --init --remote

 git commit -am "Update backend to include ..."
-# Then push and make a PR against dotty as usual
+# Then push and make a PR against Dotty as usual
 ```